arecker/cookbook/recipes/soups-and-stews/alexs-chili.md

 ### Cooking the Chili

 Place a large stockpot on high heat and add all the sesame oil and ground beef.
 Use a wooden spoon to break up and mix the ground beef.
-When the meat has turned completely brown, add all the contents of the **veggie bowl**.
+When the meat has turned completely brown, add all the contents of the **veggie bowl** along with a big pinch of kosher salt.

 ![](../images/chili-add-veggies.jpg)